Littleton and Harestock

 Littleton and Harestock is a civil parish consisting of the villages of Littleton and Harestock in the City of Winchester district of Hampshire, England.
 The population of the civil parish at the 2011 Census was 3,577.

 Littleton is slightly north-west of Harestock, and is roughly 3 mi north-west of Winchester city centre.
 The parish is 1300 acre in size, and has around 2,800 electors.

 Notable buildings

 Old houses

-Littleton was originally a small hamlet outside Winchester and still retains half a dozen houses dating from the fifteenth and sixteenth centuries; home of them are Hampshire Hall houses.
+Littleton was originally a small hamlet outside Winchester and still retains half a dozen houses dating from the fifteenth and sixteenth centuries; some of them are Hampshire Hall houses.
 They are clustered around St Catherine's church, and include the old parsonage beside the church.
 Later development of housing began chiefly in the early twentieth century.